-Kids of all ages will love this Spooky Chocolate Glazed Cannoli Dip loaded with mini chocolate chips and scooped up with ‘spooky’ bats and ghosts!
-Can be made ahead for the perfect Halloween treat!
+Kids of all ages will love this Spooky Chocolate-Glazed Cannoli Dip loaded with mini chocolate chips and scooped up with bat chips!
+Make it ahead for an easy and irresistible Halloween treat!

-Cannoli anything gets my attention.
-Cannoli cake, cannoli pie, cannoli dip, and of course, a straight-up cannoli.
-What’s even better, making your own cannoli filling is a cinch.
+Making your own cannoli filling is a cinch.
 Simply whip ricotta and mascarpone cheese with powdered sugar, cinnamon, nutmeg, and vanilla.
 And, voila!
-You have creamy, fluffy, and not too sweet cannoli love that only gets better with a full cup of mini chocolate chips.
-Sweet dreams do come true.
+You have creamy, fluffy and not too sweet cannoli deliciousness that only gets better with a full cup of mini chocolate chips.🤗

-- 16 ounces whole milk ricotta cheese, drained of excess liquid
+- 16 ounces ricotta cheese , drained of excess liquid

 - ½ cup confectioner’s sugar